edmore/api-web-scraper/README.md

 go build
 ./api-web-scraper
 ```
-2. To view page scrape results:
+2. To view page contents of a page:

   * on the terminal run: `curl http://localhost:8080/scraper/page-contents\?url\=https://www.example.com` or